imamrasyid/EyeDaemon/TERMS_OF_SERVICE.md

 ## 4. Liability & Warranty

-EyeDaemon is provided **“as-is”** without any warranty.
+EyeDaemon is provided **"as-is"** without any warranty.
 We are **not responsible** for:

 - Server outages, data loss, or Discord hiccups.
 - Copyright claims on media streamed from third-party sites.
-- Bugs that eat your homework (but we’ll try to fix them fast).
+- Bugs that eat your homework (but we'll try to fix them fast).

 ---